-4. Undistributed Assets Held in Trust Are Not Marital Property According to the following cases, property held in trust for a spouse was not marital property: Buckler v.
+In Texas, it is this second sense of the right which governs acquisition for the purposes of marital property law.
+Many cases stand for the principle that property held in trust for a spouse may be separate property, including: Buckler v.
 Buckler, 424 S.W.2d 514 (Tex.
 Civ.
-App.--Fort Worth 1967, writ dism'd) (undistributed income in a spendthrift trust not part of the estate of the parties, where distribution of such income was discretionary with the trustee); In re Marriage of Burns, 573 S.W.2d 555 (Tex.
+App.-Fort Worth 1967, writ dism'd) (undistributed income in a spendthrift trust not part of the estate of the parties, where distribution of such income was discretionary with the trustee); In re Marriage of Burns, 573 S.W.2d 555 (Tex.
 Civ.
-App.--Texarkana 1978, writ dism'd) (undistributed income inside discretionary distribution trust not "acquired" by the spouse during marriage, and was therefore not part of the community estate); Currie v.
+App.-Texarkana 1978, writ dism'd) (undistributed income inside discretionary distribution trust not "acquired" by the spouse during marriage, and was therefore not part of the community estate); Currie v.
 Currie, 518 S.W.2d 386 (Tex.
 Civ.
-App.--San Antonio 1974, writ dism'd) (property inside of discretionary distribution trust was not community property of the husband; property inside another trust, as to which husband was remainder beneficiary, was not "acquired" by the spouse, and was therefore not part of the community estate).
-Ridgell v.
+App.-San Antonio 1974, writ dism'd) (property inside of discretionary distribution trust was not community property of Husband; property inside another trust, as to which Husband was remainder beneficiary, was not "acquired" by the spouse, and was therefore not part of the community estate); Ridgell v.
 Ridgell, 960 S.W.2d 144 (Tex.
-App. - Corpus Christi 1997, no pet.).
-This is not so, however, when assets are voluntarily left with the trustee.
-See In re Marriage of Long, 542 S.W.2d 712 (Tex.
-Civ.
-App.--Texarkana 1976, no writ) (where one half of the corpus of the trust had passed to the husband free of trust, the income on that half of the corpus belonged to the community, despite the fact that the husband left that half in the hands of the trustee).
+App.-Corpus Christi 1997, no pet.).